themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 > something intangible, I guess.
 >
 > I always liked the idea off a pocket notebook, but in practice,
-> they always annoy me (too small for my big ideas, with the inevitable
+> they always annoy me (too small for my "big ideas," with the inevitable
 > anatomically-correct curve).
 For that reason, I use what Doane calls a
 > [Flap Jotter](http://doanepaper.bigcartel.com/product/flap-jotter),
  which is the size of a common